-A year later the start was moved from Tallinn to Riga.
+A year later the start was moved from Riga to Tallinn.
 In the system that was used for accounting of results at that time, the distance of starting place from Monte Carlo also counted and that made Tallinn very attractive.
-But roads were a problem.
+But the roads were a problem.
 Berliner Tageblatt’s reporter Fr.
-Arnau compared the situation with the Far East and wrote: “And then [on the border of Estonia and Latvia] you arrive in a primitive land, with almost impassable clay roads where sometimes 10-inch deep tracks hinder driving, and the sides of roads were so slippery due to frost that a car could go down into a ditch any moment.”
+Arnau compared the situation with the Far East and wrote: “And then (on the border of Estonia and Latvia) you arrive in a primitive land, with almost impassable clay roads where sometimes 10-inch deep tracks hinder driving, and the sides of roads were so slippery due to frost that a car could go down into a ditch any moment.”

 Especially angry were the Germans because the ladies who accompanied them became seasick on those roads.
 Caracciola threatened to load his Mercedes on a ship and have it sent back to Berlin.
-Actually nobody left the race but the warning worked – on the next star races the roads were in order.
+Actually, nobody left the race but the warning worked – on the next star races the roads were in a lot better condition.